alexanderkozlenko/cotopaxi/doc/topics/cli-show.md

 <p />

-`cotopaxi show` - Shows information about database packages.
+`cotopaxi show` - Shows information about a database package.

 <p />